 What’s the difference between a psychotherapist and an analyst?

-All psychotherapists, including analysts, go through varied educational and licensing programs according to their degree type.
-Analysts are licensed psychotherapists who have chosen to undergo a rigorous training beyond the requirements of licensure.
-This process involves extensive education in Jungian theory and practice including group process and case seminar, years of case consultation, and many years of personal analysis.
-The purpose of this extensive process is to cultivate and broaden a practitioner’s consciousness of self and to foster an increased depth of therapeutic capacity.
+All psychotherapists, including analysts, go through varied educational and licensing programs according to the type of their degree.
+Analysts are licensed psychotherapists who have chosen to undergo extensive training beyond the requirements of licensure.
+The goal of training is to cultivate and broaden a practitioner’s consciousness of self and to foster an increased depth of therapeutic capacity.

-Ours is a post-license program.
-It presupposes a thorough knowledge of and substantial experience in the general field of psychotherapy.
-We only consider applicants who have a license from the State of California to practice psychotherapy and who are already experienced psychotherapists.
+We welcome applicants who have a license from the State of California to practice psychotherapy and who have substantial experience in the field of psychotherapy.
 This includes psychiatrists who have completed a psychiatric residency (through PGY IV), Licensed Psychologists (PhD/PsyD), Marriage and Family Therapists (MFT), Clinical Social Workers (LCSW), and Registered Nurses who are certified nurse specialists with a master’s degree in mental health nursing (CNS).
 In addition, applicants must have at least 150 hours of personal therapy with a certified Jungian analyst who is a member of the International Association for Analytical Psychology (IAAP).

 How long does the San Francisco training program last?